de / en

 Weizenbaum Report

-The annual Weizenbaum Report reports on long-term developments in political participation and analyzes the digital transformation of civic action.
+The annually published Weizenbaum Report examines long-term developments in political participation in Germany and analyzes the digital transformation of civic engagement.

 All Weizenbaum Reports

-The publications in the Weizenbaum Series present the results of the Institute's ongoing research.
+The Weizenbaum Discussion Papers present results from the Institute's ongoing research.
 The series is open to various publication formats such as monographs, technical reports, preprints, working papers and many more.

 Policy Papers